 - Firstly, they are no longer restricted to hiring non-EU workers for “shortage positions”.
 Essentially, if the candidate from a non-EU country is the best person for the job (and they fulfil the criteria), they can be hired without going through the resident market labour test.

 - Secondly, they should be aware that the new Act will change the immigration system and lead to more people applying to come to Germany.
 Whether that will be the 25,000 per year aimed for or significantly more (or less) remains to be seen.
-Essentially, the employer should be ready for delays that may arise from the implementation of this Act.
+Essentially, the employer should be ready for delays arising from this Act’s implementation.

 - These audits will also be in place to ensure that the business is suitable for hiring workers from abroad under the Act.
-Should a company be found non-compliant with its legal requirements, its application may be rejected.
+If a company is non-compliant with its legal requirements, its application may be rejected.

 - Fourthly, the employer must inform the immigration authorities should a work contract have been ended prematurely.
-Failure to do so on the part of the employer could also lead to heavy fines.
+Failure to do so on the employer’s part could also lead to heavy fines.

 Legal Representation in All German Immigration Issues